trustworthy-systems-iitk/bsim/README.md

 bsim is an algorithmic inference tool that processes gate-level netlists.
 The input to the tool is a flat verilog netlist consisting of gates and latches.
-The output of the tool is an _abstracted_ verilog netlist that contains inferred high-level components such adders, subtractors, register files etc.
+The output of the tool is an _abstracted_ verilog netlist that contains inferred high-level components such adders, subtracters, register files etc.

 ##Compiling and Running bsim